Yemen at the World Athletics Championships

-Yemen has competed at the IAAF World Athletics Championships on fourteen occasions, and did not send a delegation for the 1991 and 2017 editions.
+Yemen has competed at the World Athletics Championships on fourteen occasions, and did not send a delegation for the 1991 and 2017 editions.
 Its competing country code is YEM.
 The IAAF treats the past participation of the Yemen Arab Republic (YAR) and South Yemen (PDRY) as part of a united Yemen's history.
 The country has not won any medals at the competition and as of 2017 no Yemeni athlete has progressed beyond the first round of an event.

-2013
+Results

+2011

-Yemen competed at the 2013 World Championships in Athletics in Moscow, Russia, from 10–18 August 2013.
+The Republic of Yemen competed at the 2011 World Championships in Athletics from August 27 to September 4 in Daegu, South Korea.

-A team of one athlete was announced to represent the country in the event.
+A team of 2 athletes was announced to represent the country in the event.